SS Rex: Post-war

 In 1946, officials of the Italian steamship line proposed to salvage Rex and recommission it.
 However, the liner had been sunk in a portion of the harbor allocated to Yugoslavia, which blocked any recovery.
 The remains of Rex - about one-third of the ship, including double bottom, boilers, and engines - are located off the Slovenian coast in the Gulf of Koper.
 The rest was scavenged for scrap iron in the 1950s by the local government; it was said that the ship was the largest Slovenian "iron mine" at the time.
-Since 1954, after the formal annexation of Zone B of the Free Territory of Trieste to Yugoslavia, an anchor claimed to be from Rex has been on display in Congress Square of the Slovenian capital Ljubljana to symbolize the defeat of Fascist expansionism.
+Since 1954, after the formal annexation of Zone B of the Free Territory of Trieste to Yugoslavia, an anchor claimed to be from Rex has been on display in Congress Square of the Slovenian capital Ljubljana to symbolize the defeat of fascist expansionism.
 Though claimed to be from the liner, this anchor is not of the dreadnought style that Rex had.

-The victory of Rex heralded a peak in Italy's cultural emergence; a lasting source of inspiration and national pride.
-In 1963 Peroni Nastro Azzurro was named for the "Blue Ribbon" which Rex won (nastro azzurro means "blue ribbon" in Italian.)
+The transatlantic crossing record of Rex heralded a peak in Italy's cultural emergence; a lasting source of inspiration and national pride.
+In 1963 Peroni Nastro Azzurro was named for the "Blue Ribbon" (Nastro Azzurro) which Rex won.